 Head down to the studio on a visit to Chartwell to find our new interactive exhibit, exploring the paintings of Sir Winston Churchill.

 The new exhibit

 Although Churchill never considered himself as a professional artist, over his lifetime he produced over 530 known canvases.

-To help us tell the story of Churchill the artist, we are launching a brand new exhibit down in the studio.
+To help us tell the story of Churchill the artist, we've launched a new exhibit down in the studio.
 The interactive ‘touch-wall’ explores Churchill’s artwork in depth and detail, letting you discover his paintings at your own pace and choosing your own personal interests.